-- Mint - dried and ground – used in stews and other cooked dishes.
+- Mint – dried, fresh and ground – used in stews and other cooked dishes.

 - Paprika – is made from finely ground sweet red bell peppers.

-- Parsley – although flat leaf has more flavor, many Spehardim prefer the curly leaf parsley.
+- Parsley – although flat leaf has more flavor, many Sephardim prefer the curly leaf parsley.

 - Salt – keep Kosher (coarse) and table salt on hand at all times.

-- Semolina (smead) – a pale yellow flour is an essential ingredient mixed with flour
+- Semolina (smead) – a pale yellow flour.
+It is an essential ingredient mixed with flour.

 - Sesame Seeds (simson) – add a nutty flavor to savory foods and pastries and are used as a garnish.